 Home / Emergency Information

 Our number one priority is, and always has been, the health and wellness of our community.
 Splatsin is committed to providing vital services and tools to band members to stay safe during emergency situations.
-Currently, Splatsin is continuing its response to the COVID-19 pandemic while planning for the wildfire season.
+Currently, Splatsin’s Emergency Operations Centre (EOC) is activated seven days a week due to the wildfires.

 Evacuation Alert means to get prepared to leave your home on short notice.
 Get Grab & Go Kits ready which should include several days of clothing, toiletries and medications), your emergency plan, a traditional/cultural wellness kit, copies of important documents and important mementos.
 Stay tuned to Splatsin/local emergency officials for more information.